Pacific Wrecks

 Aircraft History

 Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Purchased under contract number A-35374.
 Constructors Number 3207.
-At the factory, completed with an unpainted aluminum finish with olive drab on the upper nose and inner booms of the engine nacelles for anti-glare.
+At the factory, completed with an unpainted aluminum finish with olive drab on the upper nose and inner sides of the engine nacelles for anti-glare.
 Project Number 96434-R.

 Wartime History

-Assigned to the 5th Air Force (5th AF), 5th Fighter Command (V FTR) at Nadzab Airfield.
-During April 1944 assigned to pilot Major Richard I. Bong after the loss of P-38J "Marge" 42-103993 crashed March 24, 1944.
+During late March 1944 assigned to the 5th Air Force (5th AF), 5th Fighter Command (V FTR) at Nadzab Airfield.
+Assigned to pilot Major Richard I. Bong after the loss of P-38J "Marge" 42-103993 (first Marge) that crashed March 24, 1944.
+On March 30, 1944 Bong ferried a new P-38J to New Guinea arriving the next day, possibly this plane.

 Fate